tawana0518/A03/README.md

 23. To check the version of git on the terminal, enter the following command into your terminal: git --version.
 24. It shall state the version of git installed on your Mac.
 25. Next, you must create a Github account using the following link: https://git-scm.com/downloads
+26. Github is a code hosting platform for version control and collaboration.
-26. The directions are pretty straight forward.
+27. The directions are pretty straight forward.
 So once you create your Github account, return back to Webstorm.
 From there, you must connect your Github with Webstorm.
-27. In Webstorm for the Mac, on the right top corner, you will click "Webstorm" a drop down menu will appear.
+28. In Webstorm for the Mac, on the right top corner, you will click "Webstorm" a drop down menu will appear.
 Click preferences.
-28. Select version control, that will drop a second drop down then click git.
+29. Select version control, that will drop a second drop down then click git.
+30. Git is a DevOps tool used for source code management.
-29. You must enter the path to the git executable.
+31. You must enter the path to the git executable.
-30. Usually, it automatically finds the path for you BUT, if that does not work, reopen terminal and type in the command: which git.
+32. Usually, it automatically finds the path for you BUT, if that does not work, reopen terminal and type in the command: which git.
 In this case it will automatically provide you with the path.
-31. Copy and paste the command line into the path box, then click "Test" on the right.
+33. Copy and paste the command line into the path box, then click "Test" on the right.
-32. If everything is done correctly, it will show you your latest version of Git so you are good to go!
+34. If everything is done correctly, it will show you your latest version of Git so you are good to go!
-33. Next you must add github password to webstorm.
+35. Next you must add github password to webstorm.
-34. You do this by selecting "Appearance and Behaivor" from the large drop down menu.
+36. You do this by selecting "Appearance and Behaivor" from the large drop down menu.
 Then it will open a smaller drop down menu which you will then click "System Settings".
 Once you click that, "Passwords" should be your first option.
 Click it.
-35. On the page, switch the bubble from "In native Keychain" to "In keypass".
+37. On the page, switch the bubble from "In native Keychain" to "In keypass".
 There should already be a path provided for you so you do not need to worry about this.
 Just click ok and close.
-36. Next we must create a Repository on GitHub.
+38. Next we must create a Repository on GitHub.
 Repositories are used for a central file storage location.
 In this case, we use repositories in GitHub in order to track changes to source code, resolve change conflicts between contributors, and more.
-37. Once you are logged into your Github account, click on the "+" sign in the upper right corner of the screen.
+39. Once you are logged into your Github account, click on the "+" sign in the upper right corner of the screen.
-38. Choose "Create New repository"
+40. Choose "Create New repository"
-39. You will want to make sure the repository is public and to always add the readme file.
+41. You will want to make sure the repository is public and to always add the readme file.
 Come up with a name for your first repository and click "Create".
-40. Next, you will want to create a repository from Webstorm.
+42. Next, you will want to create a repository from Webstorm.
-41. Select "VCS" at the top of your Webstorm application then click "Import into Version Control"
+43. Select "VCS" at the top of your Webstorm application then click "Import into Version Control"
-42. From the webstorm select VCS, select checkot from version control, then Git
+44. From the webstorm select VCS, select checkot from version control, then Git
-43. Enter your Github repository name
+45. Enter your Github repository name
-44. Enter your local path name; this may be automatically filled in.
+46. Enter your local path name; this may be automatically filled in.
-45. Next, we will create a webstorm file.
+47. Next, we will create a webstorm file.
 At the top you will create file, then HTML, then HTML 5, then Stylesheet
-46. You will then add to Git dialog open, this adds to the local file system
+48. You will then add to Git dialog open, this adds to the local file system
-47. You will then click commit.
+49. You will then click commit.
-48. From there, you will click VCS, then Git, the Push.
+50. From there, you will click VCS, then Git, the Push.
-49. Your file should now appear on Github.
+51. Your file should now appear on Github.
-50. We then have to set up Github Pages.
+52. We then have to set up Github Pages.
-51. You will click settings, then check the repository name.
+53. You will click settings, then check the repository name.
-52. You will then select the "Master branch" and you should note the published URL.
+54. You will then select the "Master branch" and you should note the published URL.
-53. Copy the Github.io URL into a browser and then post the URL into Canvas.
+55. Copy the Github.io URL into a browser and then post the URL into Canvas.

 Resources:
 https://ajahne.github.io/blog/tools/2018/06/11/how-to-upgrade-git-mac.html